-Join us for the live webinar Wednesday, December 10, 2014 at 2pm Eastern U.S. Register today to reserve your virtual seat.
+Join us and J. Mark Lowe, CG, FUGA for the live webinar Wednesday, August 19, 2015 at 2pm Eastern U.S. Register today to reserve your virtual seat.
 Registration is free but space is limited to the first 1,000 people to join that day.
 Before joining, please visit www.java.com to ensure you have the latest version of Java which our webinar software requires.
 When you join, if you receive a message that the webinar is full, you know we've reached the 1,000 limit, so we invite you to view the recording which should be published to the webinar archives within an hour or two of the event's conclusion.

 Download the syllabus